TrustedFirmwareWebsite/website/src/content/blog/trusted-firmware-open-ci-update.md

 allows the development of Trusted Firmware-A and Trusted Firmware-M in a collaborative manner.
-The [mailing list](/contact/) discussions on the design and other technical aspects of the code base, open [gerrit](https://review.trustedfirmware.org/) for reviewing patches publicly, [phabricator tasks](https://developer.trustedfirmware.org/) etc. are all aimed towards nurturing collaboration.
+The [mailing list](/contact/) discussions on the design and other technical aspects of the code base, open [gerrit](https://review.trustedfirmware.org/) for reviewing patches publicly, are aimed towards nurturing collaboration.

 Testing of the codebase is an important aspect in the Software Development Lifecycle.
 In projects such